Buyer expectation

 No. Some products need technical pack shots, size guides, or detail images more than model context.
 The best gallery usually combines product-only, model, detail, and lifestyle views.

 No. This page focuses on creating and reviewing ecommerce-ready visuals.
-Do not assume catalog sync, inventory management, or one-click export unless those features are explicitly available.
+Do not assume store operations workflow, store operations, or one-click export unless those features are explicitly available.

 Clean front-facing garment images, flat-lays, mannequin shots, hanger shots, and product photos with visible structure usually work better than cropped or cluttered references.